Renters Flood Insurance: What It Covers & How It Works

 What Does Renters Flood Insurance Cover?

 Renters flood insurance is all about contents coverage.
 So, what exactly does that mean?
 Essentially, it protects your personal belongings from flood damage.
-Think about your furniture, electronics, clothes, and even appliances you’ve purchased—these are all things that can be expensive to replace if damaged in a flood.

 • Furniture: This includes items like sofas, beds, and tables.